 We also find the TestClear kit to be a bit more user-friendly than the U Pass kit.
 Unlike U Pass, TestClear’s Powdered Urine Kit is mixed when you are ready to use it, then heated using those adhesive toe warmers popular in colder climates in the winter.
 Unlike the microwave heating used with the U Pass kit, this method ensures that your sample won’t get too hot—the sample will be warmed slowly to body temperature.
 This method produces an even heat that does not compromise the integrity of the compounds within.

 We also prefer the plastic vial included in the TestClear kit, as opposed to the flexible plastic bag utilized by U Pass.
 While there are certain perks to the bag (it’s a little easier to conceal under clothing), it’s not the easiest to dispense, which can lead to spillage during testing.
-The plastic vial, on the other hand, is much easier to use and allows for extra filling to ensure an ample-sized sample for your test, further averting suspicion.
+On the other hand, the plastic vial is much easier to use and allows for an extra filling to ensure an ample-sized sample for your test, further averting suspicion.

 Purchase TestClear Powdered Urine